suhasAkamai/cli-accessrevocation/README.md

 ```

-#### UnRevoking the Token - Removing the token from the blocklist
+#### UnRevoking the Token - Removing the token from the revocation list
-This command provides details on how to remove the token from the blocklist
+This command provides details on how to remove the token from the revocation list
 ```

-$ akamai accessrevocation unrevoke-token 44 identifier.json
+$ akamai accessrevocation unrevoke-token 445 identifier.json

 ["sdasd345466dg", "utrfhasdf8990"]
 {